 Faunographic is for folks who love animals and wildlife adventures.
 The site was founded by Rachelle Mackintosh, a Sydney-based editor, journalist and photographer who fancies herself as some kind of Davina Attenborough/ Bev Grylls hybrid (but is prepared to accept she’s just a shameless wildlife perve).

 Mackintosh is accredited by the Australian Society of Travel Writers, and produces/hosts the Wild Lives podcast.
-She’s held several journo positions over the years – right now she’s freelancing as a writer, editor, producer and wildlife photographer.
-In previous lives she held on-staff positions including Travel Content Director of New Idea and Managing Editor of WHO; and in previous lives she was the Editor of Women’s Health (where her favourite bit was overseeing the travel section); the Travel Editor of Aussie POST; Features Editor at Travel Week, and Chief Subeditor at Girlfriend and Cosmopolitan magazines.
-Her wildlife photos and stories have appeared in all of those mags, as well as Tourism Australia, Hello BC, 7 News, ABC Australia, The Sydney Morning Herald, The Daily Telepgraph, The Daily Mail, The Huffington Post, Harper’s Bazaar and Bride To Be.
+She’s held several journo positions over the years – but right now she’s freelancing as a writer, editor, producer and wildlife photographer.
+In previous lives she held on-staff positions including Travel Content Director of New Idea; Managing Editor of WHO; Editor of Women’s Health; Travel Editor of Aussie POST; Features Editor at Travel Week, and Chief Subeditor at Girlfriend and Cosmopolitan magazines.
+Her wildlife photos and stories have appeared in all of those mags, as well as The Times, The Sun, 7 News, ABC Australia, The Sydney Morning Herald, The Daily Telegraph, Tourism Australia, Hello BC, The Daily Mail, news.com.au, The Huffington Post, Harper’s Bazaar and Bride To Be.
 And her appearance on TV’s The Daily Edition, where she was invited to talk about her wildlife photography, was a bit spesh:

 Throughout her career Mackintosh has travelled HEAPS to see wild animals.
 Life highlights include tracking tigers in Siberia, gorillas in Rwanda, chimps in Uganda, cheetahs in Namibia, big cats in India and polar bears in the subarctic, along with numerous wild adventures across outback Australia, Iceland, the US, Africa, Jordan, Canada, New Zealand, the Indian Ocean, South Pacific, Southeast Asia, Japan and Finland.
-Swimming with humpbacks, whale sharks, dwarf minke whales, great white sharks and giant manta rays has also tickled her pickle, although the time she was nearly beaten up by an agro sea lion in the Galapagos still makes her cringe (well HE started it…) She’s a bit weirded out by talking about herself in the third person, so … ok.
+Swimming with humpbacks, whale sharks, dwarf minke whales, great white sharks and giant manta rays has also tickled her pickle, although the time she was nearly beaten up by an agro sea lion in the Galapagos still makes her cringe (well HE started it…) She’s a bit weirded out by talking about herself in the third person, so yeah mmmkay sure!